vmware-archive/resource-images/README.md

 ### `/tmp/resource/out`: Update a resource.

-The `/out` script is passed a source directory as `$1`, and is given on stdin the configured params.
-The source directory is as it was at the end of the build, so it may be dirty; the intention is to allow the build to generate artifacts, and `/out` takes them and ships them.
+The `/out` script is called with a path to the directory containing the build's full set of sources as the first argument, and is given on stdin the configured params and the resource's source information.
+The source directory is as it was at the end of the build.

-The script must emit a resulting version of the resource.
-This can be the same version if nothing actually changed, but for `git` it's the pushed SHA.
+The script must emit the resulting version of the resource.
+For example, the `git` resource emits the sha of the commit that it just pushed.

 Additionally, the script may emit metadata as a list of key-value pairs.
 This data is intended for public consumption and will make it upstream, intended to